Top 10 Competitive Original Yu-Gi-Oh Monsters

 The easier summoning condition and indomitable battle stats already gave Black Luster the edge over Blue-Eyes (and everything else, really), but it also brandished two spectacular effects:

-Black Luster's first ability banished monsters without attacking, preventing opponents from activating counters like Mirror Force, and its second effect utilized its hefty Attack twice per turn.
+This card's first ability banished monsters without attacking, preventing opponents from activating counters like Mirror Force, and its second effect utilized its hefty Attack twice per turn.

-If you're still not happy, remember that cards removed with the first effect are gone, preventing Graveyard-recovery options like Call of the Haunted, and that Black Luster's Light attribute helps summon another one if it's defeated.
+For even more icing on the cake, remember that cards removed with the first effect are gone, preventing Graveyard-recovery options like Call of the Haunted, and that Black Luster's Light attribute helps summon another one if it's defeated.

 Which monster do you favor?

 Though today's cards vary considerably in their current competitiveness (some still being banned entirely), they're a fun testament to the power plays of older days.
-Feel free to vote for your favorite, and I hope to see you at more card countdowns!
+Feel free to vote for your favorite, and I hope to see you at future card countdowns!